-Early settlers rammed earth cottage on a small farm offering a tranquil retreat for adults.
+Early settlers earth cottage on a small farm offering a tranquil retreat for adults.
 Old fashioned charm and simplicity, modern comfort, peaceful and private, open log fire place and electric heaters, splendid central tableland views.
 Self catering.
-Reasonable prices with the tariff reduced for longer stays to $300.00 for three nights down to $560.00 a week for two guests.
-Winter heating surcharge of $10.00 per night.
+Reasonable rates with the tariff reduced for longer stays to $630.00 a week for two guests.
+Cold weather heating surcharge of $10.00 per night.

 A Settler's Waldorf accommodates four guests in two bedrooms - one with twin King single beds and the other with a Queen sized bed.
 Dogs and other pets are not allowed.

 Your privacy is respected and assured.
 The cottage has a private entrance and is located approximately 150 metres from the owner's residence which is secluded in a rambling country garden of many mature trees.
 Guests are welcome to play tennis on the granite court near the main house.